Predicting Training Re-evaluation Curves Enables Effective Data Curriculums for LLMs: Limitations and Future Work

 \paragraph{Evaluating memorization and generalization.} TRECs measure how well the final model retains or forgets data presented at different points in training.
 However, we do not attempt to quantify exact memorization as defined in prior work (e.g., substring continuation~\citep{carlini2022quantifying,georgiev2024gemini,schwarzschild2024rethinking}).
 Future studies could examine how TREC loss relates to sequence-level memorization and whether schedules that maximize retention may inadvertently encourage overfitting.
 In a similar vein, \citet{biderman2023pythia} offered advice on where to ``place sequences that are undesirable to memorize.''
 It is worth studying whether deliberately placing biased or undesirable data away from the TREC minimum may offer a new tool for mitigating unwanted retention.
 See also our notes on the ``memorization window'' in \cref{sec:extended_related}.

 \paragraph{Predictive scope and validation.} Our predictive framework successfully anticipates TREC shape across optimizer settings and learning rate schedules.
 However, predictions of optimal placement for prior work are not verified via end-to-end retraining.
-Additionally, our CPT experiments suggest that predictive placement is most reliable within a particular LR schedule, and may fail to generalize across schedules.
-Deeper analysis of such cross-schedule inconsistencies remains an open question.
+Additionally, our CPT experiments suggest that predictive placement is most reliable within a particular optimizer configuration ($\eta(t)$, $\lambda$, $B$), and may fail to generalize across configurations.
+Finding effective techniques that jointly choose both placement and optimizer configuration is an open goal and an important next step.
+Doing so will likely require predicting when and why a model transitions from memorization into grokking, as discussed further in \cref{sec:correlation}.

 Also, our predictive form focused on the (normalized) \emph{shape} of the TREC loss (\cref{eqn:prediction}), rather than its absolute \emph{magnitude}.
 It would be valuable to explore other forms that can predict both shape and magnitude.
 It would also be valuable to expand our theoretical model to encompass these extended forms (\cref{sec:theory}).